AI4quantum/qiskit-gym/README.md

 - **💾 Model Persistence**: Save and load trained models for deployment
 - **⚖️ Scalable Training**: Efficient parallel environment execution
 - **📊 Built-in TensorBoard Integration**: For training visualization and performance tracking
+- **🔌 Qiskit integration**: You can use Qiksit seamlessly to define your problem and use your trained models.

 ## 🎲 Supported Problem Types